bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Routers and Middleware

 - [ ] Describe Middleware?

+    Just a function!
+It's the code that is ran on an endpoint or globablly on all endpoint before the code inside the endpoint.
+Think of an assembly line that performs checks or adds new parts to an item.

 - [ ] Describe a Resource?

+      A resource is the thing being set back to the client after their request.

 - [ ] What can the API return to help clients know if a request was successful?

+      If a request was successful an API can return a status(200) as well as the requested information.

 - [ ] How can we partition our application into sub-applications?

+      With the use of routers we can break our application into sub-applications.

 ## Project Setup